Hobart Upjohn

 Hobart Brown Upjohn (1876–1949) was an American architect, best known for designing a number of ecclesiastical and educational structures in New York and in North Carolina.
 He also designed a number of significant private homes.
 His firm produced a total of about 150 projects, a third of which were in North Carolina.

+Biography

-He was born in New York City in 1876, a son of Richard M. Upjohn (1828–1903) and grandson of Richard Upjohn (1802–1878).
+He was born in Brooklyn on May 2, 1876, a son of Richard M. Upjohn (1828–1903) and grandson of Richard Upjohn (1802–1878).
 He received a degree in mechanical engineering from Stevens Institute of Technology in 1899.
 He worked in his father's firm until 1903 and then opened his own practice in 1905.
 He entered a partnership with George W. Conable (1866–1933) in 1908.
 That partnership ended in 1914.
 One of the works produced by the partnership was the 1909 Rye Town Park-Bathing Complex and Oakland Beach, added to the National Register of Historic Places in 2003.

-He closed his practice in 1945 and died in 1949.
+He closed his practice in 1945, and died in Poughkeepsie on August 23, 1949.

 A number of his works are listed on the National Register of Historic Places.